For the beautiful Ali Luke, who requested a post about unschooling while running a business.

 8. Work towards systems.

-Dave went to school at North Carolina State University.
-(Dave: “NC STATE WOLFPACK WOOT!!!”)
-There’s a story from the college that, when they were designing the campus, instead of laying down paths right away, the designers waited until the buildings were already in place and people were already walking on the grass.
+There’s an old story from North Carolina State University that I love.
+The legend goes that when they were designing the campus, instead of laying down footpaths right away, the designers waited until the buildings were already in place and people were already walking on the grass.
 When enough footsteps had worn down the grass, they knew where the paths should go, because they knew where people were already inclined to walk.

 9. The trick is finding things that blend well.